bihor/fp_masterquiz/Documentation/Administrator/Index.rst

-A participant has this variables: name, email, homepage, user (FE-user-ID), ip, session, sessionstart, quiz, points, maximum1 (maximum points for the answered questions), maximum2 (maximum points for a quiz), startdate, crdate, tstamp, datesNotEqual, page (reached page), completed (quiz completed?), selections (all answered questions), selectionsByTag (answered questions of a tag), sortedSelections (answered questions, well sorted).
+A participant has this variables: name, email, homepage, user (FE-user-ID), ip, session, sessionstart, quiz, points, maximum1 (maximum points for the answered questions), maximum2 (maximum points for a quiz), startdate, crdate, tstamp, datesNotEqual, timePassed, page (reached page), completed (quiz completed?), selections (all answered questions), selectionsByTag (answered questions of a tag), sortedSelections (answered questions, well sorted).
 Note: sessionstart will only be set, if cookie-sessions are activated.
 If not, startdate and crdate will be equal.